Zuehlke/software-engineering-corner/drafts/maui-test_pt1.md

     }
 ```

-At the end of this chapter, I emphasize the need for the IFileSystem mocks and the addition of the UseMauiEssentials element in the project file of the test.
+At the end of this chapter, we emphasize the need for the IFileSystem mocks and the addition of the UseMauiEssentials element in the project file of the test.
 The mock is necessary to test any logic that performs IO operations.
 The IFileSystem abstracts the different application platforms.
 In a test environment, one must provide a custom implementation of this logic without a mock.
 The UseMauiEssentials element gives you access to the API of .NET MAUI.

 Now, let us pivot our attention to the view model tests.